 The abuse of illegal drugs such as heroin can create devastating effects on a person’s mind and body.
 As with any other addictive substance, it’s vital to be able to recognize the signs of a problem.
 Additionally, being aware of heroin overdose symptoms is crucial.
 Learning about these symptoms can help save lives as we fight against this growing epidemic.
 Heroin addiction treatment programs can provide hope to those who are struggling with a substance use disorder through therapy, counseling, and medication.

-What is Heroin?
+What Is Heroin?

-Before we discuss the symptoms of overdose, let’s make sure we have a clear understanding of the drug itself.
+Before looking at the symptoms of a heroin overdose, it can be helpful to have an understanding of the drug itself.
 Heroin is an illicit drug in the opioid class.
-Since it’s derived from morphine, the drug creates the same feelings of relief and euphoria.
-Heroin interacts with specific receptors in the brain to produce these pleasurable effects.
+Since it’s derived from morphine, the drug creates similar feelings of relief and euphoria by acting on the opioid receptors in the brain.
 Unfortunately, this interaction and creation of pleasurable sensations can increase the risk of heroin addiction.
 Those who use heroin quickly become dependent on it, meaning they feel that they need the drug to feel normal.
 Without heroin, those who are addicted can experience painful or uncomfortable withdrawal symptoms.

-Heroin Overdose Symptoms- What to Look For
+Heroin Overdose Symptoms: What to Look For

-Difficulty breathing – Heroin can create powerful depressant effects in the body and brain.
+- Difficulty breathing – Heroin can create powerful depressant effects in the body and brain.
 This depressant can create a slowed pattern of breathing.

-Extreme lethargy – Heroin has a powerful sedating effect on the body.
+- Extreme lethargy – Heroin has a powerful sedating effect on the body.
 As a result, someone experiencing an overdose may become extremely lethargic.
 Alternatively, the person may seem to fall asleep and be difficult or impossible to awaken.

-Pale skin – A lack of oxygen and adequate blood flow can cause the color to drain from a person’s face.
+- Pale skin – A lack of oxygen and adequate blood flow can cause the color to drain from a person’s face.

-Constricted pupils – Tiny or pinpoint pupils is a well-known sign caused by the depressant effects in the brain.
+- Constricted pupils – Tiny or pinpoint pupils is a well-known sign caused by the depressant effects in the brain.

-Blue lips or fingertips – A drastic decrease in oxygen levels can cause blue lips or tips of the fingers.
+- Blue lips or fingertips – A drastic decrease in oxygen levels can cause blue lips or tips of the fingers.
 When this occurs, immediate medical attention is needed.

 How Can You Detect Heroin Abuse?